Love of Life: 1973–1980

 As ratings began to slide in the 1970s, Meg and her son Ben Harper were reintroduced.
 Meg was played by Tudi Wiggins from 1974 to 1980.
 Ben, now an adult, was most notably played by Christopher Reeve from 1974 to 1976 and later recast and played by Chandler Hill Harben from 1976 to 1980.
 Under the reins of Claire Labine and Paul Avila Mayer, the show returned to the original "good Vanessa, bad Meg" theme.
 In one episode, Meg called her son's newborn daughter Suzanne a "bastard", one of the first times the word was spoken on daytime television.

-However, Labine and Mayer left, and the show lost the original intended focus.
+After Labine and Mayer left in 1975 to develop the ABC serial Ryan's Hope, the show lost the original intended focus.
 Emphasis was increased on gritty story lines (for example, Ben, now played by Chandler Hill Harben, was nearly raped while in prison serving time for bigamy), but these were not warmly received by the audience, and the ratings dropped.
 The show occupied a vulnerable timeslot.
 Since the beginning, Love of Life had aired in the late morning – and few soaps had been successful when airing before noon.
 The show's ratings had been respectable but middling in the 1950s and 1960s, but dropped sharply in the early 1970s.
 In 1976, Rick Latimer (Jerry Lacy) and his wife Cal (Roxanne Gregory) welcomed a young vet Michael Blake (Richard E. Council) into their garage apartment.
 Michael's secret "crush" on Cal led to a vacation rendezvous and a fatal boating accident resulting from Blake's failed attempt to save Cal's son (Hank) from a sudden lake squall.
 Their son survived, but Blake drowned.
 Rick, Cal, and their son left Rosehill for Montreal to start a new life.

 On April 23, 1979, in a last-ditch effort to save Love of Life, CBS moved the show to 4:00 pm.
-Head writers Jean Holloway and Ann Marcus' stories did not catch on with the audience.Love of Life ended its run with a cliffhanger on February 1, 1980.
+Head writers Jean Holloway and Ann Marcus' stories did not catch on with the audience.

+Love of Life ended its run with a cliffhanger on February 1, 1980.
 After testifying in a trial, Betsy Crawford (Margo McKenna) collapsed while leaving the stand.
 No other networks picked up the show, and the cliffhanger remained unresolved.
 The final shot of the series was of longtime director Larry Auerbach, portfolio in hand, walking through the empty sets and out the CBS Broadcast Center Studio 41 gate, as Tony Bennett's "We'll Be Together Again" played.